gregoryalary/geo-client/readme.md

 # Géo client

-A simple client for the governemental géo api.
+A simple client for the governemental géo api made with VueJS & BulmaCSS.

 [Try it out!](http://gregoryalary.github.io/geo-client)